dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 Message passing also has more kernel overhead as the kernel must manually copy each message between processes, unlike shared memory where the kernel is only involved in creating or destroying shared memory.
 However the upside to the kernel being involved is that it can make decisions based on what's happening.
 If a process is waiting to receive a message, the kernel can dequeue that process from the scheduler until a message is sent, rather than scheduling the process only for it to spin wait.

 The key concept to understand for message passing is that we now have two distinct parties: the sender and the receiver.
 The receiver must set up an *endpoint* that messages can be sent to ahead of time, and then wait for a message to appear there.
 An endpoint can be thought of as the mailbox out the front of your house.
-If you have no mailbox, they dont know where to deliver the mail.
+If you have no mailbox, they don't know where to deliver the mail.

 More specifically, an endpoint is just a buffer with some global idenfier that we can look up.
 In unix systems these endpoints are typically managed by assigning them file descriptors, but we're going to use a linked list of structs to keep things simple.
 Each struct will represent an endpoint.